Academic Impact Awards

 Looking for the Students' Union Awards, which recognises outstanding students for co-curricular achievements?
 Please instead visit the Students' Union Awards page.

-The Academic Impact Awards are your chance to reward the members of staff and students that have helped shape your University academic experience, through their teaching, support, innovation and through representation.
-This year will be our 10th Awards Ceremony of this kind.
+Previously known as the 'Learning Enhancement Awards' the Academic Impact Awards are your chance to reward the members of staff and students that have helped shape your University academic experience, through their teaching, support, innovation and through representation.
+This year will be our 10th Partnership Awards Ceremony of this kind.

 There are 11 awards that you can nominate for, which are in 4 categories: